The Right to Belong

 Into Foster Care Through No Fault of Their Own

 To secure the right to a safe childhood, every state has a child welfare system that responds when kids are at risk.
 In extraordinary cases, when challenges exceed the capacity of parents to create a safe home, child protection workers remove children from their parents’ care.
 In about 15% of cases, parents eventually lose their legal rights as parents to their child.
-In those cases the child loses her place in the family lineage, she is no longer considered the grandchild of her grandparents, nor is she her siblings’ sister.
-While the specifics vary state to state, she can lose all rights that come through family membership, including inheritance and the ability to visit a sick relative in the hospital.
-Until or unless she is legally adopted by another family, the child will enter adulthood legally related to no one.
+In those cases the child loses their place in the family lineage, they are no longer considered the grandchild of her grandparents, nor are they their siblings’ sibling.
+While the specifics vary state to state, they can lose all rights that come through family membership, including inheritance and the ability to visit a sick relative in the hospital.
+Until or unless they are legally adopted by another family, the child will enter adulthood legally related to no one.

 A PROMISE MADE

-When a child loses her legal status as a member of a family through child protection removal and court-ordered termination of parental rights, the community has made a promise.
-The promise is that the community will do everything possible to find, prepare and support another family who will provide a place for her to belong for the rest of her life.
+When a child loses their legal status as a member of a family through child protection removal and court-ordered termination of parental rights, the community has made a promise.
+The promise is that the community will do everything possible to find, prepare and support another family who will provide a place for them to belong for the rest of their life.